-States and local governments must certify that they are affirmatively furthering fair housing in their Consolidated Plans (ConPlans) and Public Housing Agency Plans (PHA Plans).
+By reverting to the old Analysis of Impediments (AI) process, states and local governments merely have to certify that they are affirmatively furthering fair housing in their Consolidated Plans (ConPlans), and public housing agencies (PHAs) must certify that that they are affirmatively furthering fair housing in their Public Housing Agency Plans (PHA Plans).
 In order to comply, these jurisdictions must have an AI.